Configuring Player Controls

 To configure the Controls properties, follow these steps:

-2. Click the link for the player you want to configure.
+- Click the player you want to configure.

 The following controls can be configured: